mtumilowicz/java11-vavr093-try-workshop/README.md

         * `None` -> `Failure(NoSuchElementException)`
 * wrapping computations
     * `static <T> Try<T> of(CheckedFunction0<? extends T> supplier)`
-    * note that we could also wrap computations that throws check exception (argument type - `CheckedFunction0`)
+    * note that we could also wrap computations that throws checked exceptions (argument type - `CheckedFunction0`)
 * conversion: `List<Try<T>>` -> `Try<List<T>>`
     * `Try.sequence(list)`
     * if any of the `Try` is `Failure`, returns first `Failure`